apache/nuttx/configs/sama5d4-ek/README.txt

          CONFIG_SAMA5D4EK_DRAM_BOOT=y

        See the section above entitled "Creating and Using DRAMBOOT" above for more information.
+Here is a summary of the steps that I used to boot the NSH configuration:

+         a.
+Create the DRAMBOOT program as described above.
+It should be configured with CONFIG_SAMA5D4EK_DRAM_START=y so that DRAMBOOT
+            will immediately start the program.
+You may not want to do this is your prefer to break in with GDB.

+         b.
+Write the DRAMBOOT program binary (nuttx.bin) to a microSD card as "boot.bin".
+Insert the microSD card into the boar;
+            The ROM Booloader should now boot DRAMBOOT on reset and you should see this message:

+              Send Intel HEX file now

+         c.
+Build the NSH version of NuttX.
+Send the Intel HEX of NSH at the prompt.
+After the file is received, NSH should start automatically.

-       At times, have have tested with nuttx.bin on an SD card and booting with U-Boot.
+       At times the past, have have tested with nuttx.bin on an SD card and booting with U-Boot.
 These are the commands that I used to boot NuttX from the SD card:

          U-Boot> fatload mmc 0 0x20008000 nuttx.bin
          U-Boot> go 0x20008040